MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-categorize-items.md

 3. In the **Item Category Card** window, on the **General** FastTab, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 4. On the **Attributes** FastTab, specify any item attributes for the item category.
 For more information, see the "To assign item attributes to an item category" section in [How to: Work with Item Attributes](inventory-how-work-item-attributes.md).

+> [!NOTE]
-**Note**: If the item category has a parent item category, as indicated by the **Parent Category** field, then any item attributes that are assigned to that parent item category are prefilled on the **Attributes** FastTab.
+>   If the item category has a parent item category, as indicated by the **Parent Category** field, then any item attributes that are assigned to that parent item category are prefilled on the **Attributes** FastTab.

+> [!NOTE]
-**Note**: Item attributes that you assign to an item category will automatically apply to the item that the item category is assigned to.
+>   Item attributes that you assign to an item category will automatically apply to the item that the item category is assigned to.

 ## To assign an item category to an item
 1. In the top right corner, choose the **Search for Page or Report** icon ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon"), enter **Items**, and then choose the related link.